pennchildlanglab/tljh-datascience/README.md

 ## To-do

-- would be great to allow users to set the docker image they want to use (or at least the datascience-notebook image); right now it's hard coded to use a stable release (r-4.0.3)
+- figure out how to include jupyterlab plugins (probably just a docker image based on the datascience-notebook is the easiest)